spesmilo/electrum-docs/faq.rst

 are sent to an address that has been deterministically generated from your wallet seed.

-To sweep private keys go to Wallet menu -> Private Keys -> Sweep.
+To sweep private keys, go to the Wallet menu -> Private Keys -> Sweep.
 Enter the private keys in the appropriate field.
-Leave the 'Address' field unchanged.
-That is the destination address and it'll be from your existing electrum wallet.
+Leave the "Address" field unchanged.
+That is the destination address and it will be from your existing electrum wallet.

 Where is my wallet file located?
 --------------------------------

-The default wallet file is called default_wallet which is created when you first run the application and located under the /wallets folder.
+The default wallet file is called default_wallet, which is created when you first run the application and is located in the /wallets folder.

 On Windows: